joseenrique61/RabbitMQTest/README.md

 All logging is written to a file called logs/log.txt

 ## Configuration
-### RabbitMQ
+### Azure Service Bus
-RabbitMQ is deployed with docker.
-The version used is 3.12-management.
-The package used for connecting with the app is [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client/7.1.2).

-#### Users
-There are two users created: guest (default) and normal_user, that only has access to the virtual host _dev_.

-#### Virtual hosts
-There are two virtual hosts created: / (default) and dev, the one used for this project.

-#### Exchanges
-- amq.*: Default exchanges
-- dev.direct: Exchange of type direct
-- dev.fanout: Exchange of type fanout
-- dev.topic: Exchange of type topic
+Azure Service Bus was configured through the [Azure Portal](https://portal.azure.com/#home).

 #### Queues
-- dev.logger: is binded to dev.topic with routing key '*.purchase'
-- dev.notifications: is binded to dev.topic with routing key '*.purchase', and dev.direct with routing key 'notifications'
-- dev.purchases: is binded to dev.direct with routing key 'database'
+There is one queue configured for the app: *_purchases_*.
+This queue is in charge of managing the purchases made by the customer.

+#### Shared Access Policies
+There are two shared access policies, one for listening to the queue, _ListenPruchasesEvents_, and another for sending messages to it, _SendPurchasesEvents_.

 ### App
 Configuration of the app is made through a file called `appsettings.json`.
 It follows the format of: